Bomb (tank)

 Bomb is a preserved M4 Sherman tank.
 It was used by the Canadian Army 27th Armoured Regiment (The Sherbrooke Fusilier Regiment) which landed in France on 6 June and fought across northwest Europe until the end of World War II.
 It was one of the few Canadian tanks that fought without interruption from D-Day to VE Day.

 Today Bomb is preserved at the William Street Armoury in Sherbrooke, Quebec.

 Bomb is preserved in Sherbrooke, Quebec.
 Pictured here in April 2015.

 Origins

-Bomb was built at General Motors' Fisher Tank Arsenal in Flint, Michigan as an M4A2 Sherman Tank, serial number 8007.
+Bomb was built at General Motors' Fisher Tank Arsenal in Flint, Michigan, United States, as an M4A2 Sherman tank, serial number 8007.
 It was shipped to England, where it was issued with the War Department number T-152656.
 The tank was assigned to B Squadron of the Sherbrooke Fusiliers as the regiment converted from older training tanks to new Shermans in preparation for the invasion of France as part of the 2nd Canadian Armoured Brigade.
 The tanks of B Squadron all had names that started with B such as Barbara and Be Good.
 The name Bomb was inspired by the Fusiliers' cap badge which features a stylized grenade.